czlz1207/psychonautwiki-journal-ios-zhhans/README.md

 The project should be opened with the Xcode 13 or newer.
 Dependencies are managed with [Swift Package Manager](https://swift.org/package-manager), no further setup is needed.

-## Contributions

-This repo has been deprecated, ongoing development is happening in a private repo.
-If you want to do a fix or add a small improvement you can still do a PR on this repo, give your consent to include it in the private repo as part of a proprietary license and then your changes can potentially be included in future releases of the app.

 ## License
 ```